-Housed within the Lender building, the Ed McMahon Communications Center features a spacious, professional-level, all-digital 4K television studio; media innovation classroom; 4K collaborative editing suites; and a 7.1 surround sound screening theater.
+Housed within the Lender School of Business building, the Ed McMahon Communications Center features a spacious, professional-level, alldigital 4K television studio; media innovation classroom; 4K collaborative editing suites; and a 7.1 surround sound screening theater.
 The center is equipped with state-of-the-art technology, including numerous iMac stations running the latest applications for post-production and animation.
 It includes an automated podcast studio and is staffed with highly skilled media professionals to instruct and assist our students.